Installation

 For all available field types:

-npx shadcn@latest add input button label textarea select checkbox radio-group popover calendar tooltip slider switch separator dialog command input-otp field form
+npx shadcn@latest add input button label textarea select checkbox radio-group popover calendar tooltip slider switch separator dialog command input-otp native-select field form

 4. Create your first form (Zero-Config)